polinavishnev/Website-prototype-public/README.md

 ### Setup

 #### API Keys
 To get started, you will need to set up an environment and an API key in [Pinecone](https://docs.pinecone.io/guides/get-started/quickstart) and generate an [OpenAI API key](https://platform.openai.com/docs/guides/production-best-practices/api-keys).
+Please add those to the `.env` file.
+The OpenAI API key will be also used for the REACT_APP_API_KEY.

 #### Running the Project